eager-dev/dcsc_setups/README.md

 # dcsc_setups
 This repository contains a ROS package that allows to control read and write to the DCSC setups.
-Also, it contains a Python package that provides an interface for the EAGERx toolkit.
+Check-out [here](https://github.com/eager-dev/eagerx_packages/tree/master/eagerx_dcsc_setups) if you wish to use this package in combination with [EAGERx](https://github.com/eager-dev/eagerx).